2017 Supercars Championship: Rule changes

-Technical regulations
+Gen 2

 The 2017 season saw the introduction of Gen 2 Supercar regulations.
 Two-door coupé body styles are permitted alongside four-door sedans, while the engine regulations were opened up to include turbocharged four or six-cylinder engines.
 However, cars are still be required to be based on front-engined, rear wheel drive, four-seater production cars that are sold in Australia.
 The chassis and control components carried over from the New Generation V8 Supercar regulations used since 2013.
 However all teams are continuing to use New Generation specification cars until the beginning of 2018 when the Holden Commodore ZB built to the new specifications will debut.

 Two new control Dunlop tyres were introduced, marking the first change in tyre construction since 2003.
 Whereas in previous seasons, the two compounds were designated hard and soft, in 2017 these are named soft and super soft respectively.
 All teams attended a test session on 21 February 2017 at Sydney Motorsport Park to evaluate the new tyre.